 For the first time in almost 150 years, former cadets are able to acquire a badge which they can wear with pride and distinction and will tangibly identify themselves and their service with the cadet organisation.
 Like other association badges the ex-cadets are able to wear the badge at their discretion.

-The badge is available from the Caboolture Light Horse Association & Military Museum Association Inc. for the price of ten dollars ($10) and may be obtained by placing an order on our Merchandise page.
+The badge is available from the Caboolture Light Horse Association & Military Museum Association Inc. for the price of eleven dollars ($11) GST included and may be obtained by placing an order on our Merchandise page.
 Ex-cadets may join our association by filling in the form on our Membership page.